AhmetSBulbul/quarterback-server/README.md

 ## MUST HAVE IF WE HAVE PLAN TO MAINTAIN IT

 - [ ] Allah rizasi icin katmanlama join atmaktan bileklerim kireclendi.
+- [ ] Understandable and traceable error messages on returns